-Listening to War: Uncovering Wisconsin’s Wartime Oral Histories will find, assess, and create a plan for the digitization of oral history interview recordings documenting 20th-century military conflicts as experienced by residents of Wisconsin, held by libraries, archives, and historical societies throughout the state.
-This yearlong planning project is supported by a Humanities Collections and Reference Resources grant from the National Endowment for the Humanities (NEH).
+Listening to War: Uncovering Wisconsin’s Wartime Oral Histories was a yearlong project to identify oral history collections documenting the lives of Wisconsin veterans and civilians during wartime and develop a plan to digitize, preserve and provide access to this important content.
+This planning project was supported by a Humanities Collections and Reference Resources Foundations grant from the National Endowment for the Humanities (NEH).

-Want to learn more about this project?
-Read the grant narrative submitted to NEH.
+Read the original grant narrative submitted to NEH.

 - Ellen Brooks, Oral Historian, Wisconsin Veterans Museum